pdk2711/pdk2711/README.md

 ## 🚀 About Me

 - 🎓 **Computer Engineering Student**
-- 🔐 Cybersecurity & Defense-Tech Enthusiast
-- 🚀 Aspiring Entrepreneur, passionate about contributing to the **Vikasit Bharat 2047 Mission of India**
+- 🚀 Passionate about contributing to the **Vikasit Bharat 2047 Mission of India**
 - 💻 Interested in tech for good, open-source, and national development

 ---